timjam/passport-fast-jwt/README.md

 # Passport-Fast-JWT

+> [!WARNING]
+> This is still very new module.
+There might be a lot of issues and this might not work in every use case.
+If something does not work just let me know and raise an issue.

 A [Passport](http://passportjs.org/) strategy for authenticating with JSON Web token using [fast-jwt](https://www.npmjs.com/package/fast-jwt) library.

 This module relies heavily on widely used [passport-jwt](https://www.npmjs.com/package/passport-jwt) by [Mike Nicholson](https://github.com/mikenicholson), so there are many similarities.
 Main difference is that this is written entirely in TypeScript, uses [fast-jwt](https://www.npmjs.com/package/fast-jwt) instead of [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken) and most of all, thanks to fast-jwt, supports verifying tokens signed with EdDSA algorithm.